Kelley Nan

 Thank you!
 I am so glad it was helpful – it makes things so much easier!

-7. Angela WV says
+Angela WV said:

 Room is lovely!
 Love your style.